 Can you claim life insurance as a business expense?

-If you’re a director of a business, it’s likely that you’ll want to invest in life insurance.
+If you’re a director of a company, it’s likely that you’ll want to invest in business life insurance.
 Whether it’s to protect your business or your family, you can get life insurance through the business.
 Some options are not tax-efficient, however, there are some life insurance policies that can be claimed as a business expense.
+HMRC views some policies as an allowable expense so that you can offset the premiums against corporation tax.

 How does it work?

 Like most insurance policies there are different types of plans that you can take out.
 This normally depends on how much cover you need, how long you want it for and where you want the money to go.
-Some companies offer life insurance as a benefit in kind, which is often not enough to protect your family.
-Directors or business owners may also want a life insurance policy to protect the business.
-For example, against the death of a partner or a key employee in order to keep the business running.
+Some companies offer life insurance as a benefit-in-kind, which is often not enough to protect your family.
+In addition to this, a benefit-in-kind needs to be declared on a P11D form, which means you’ll be taxed on it.

 When you want the money to go back into the business

-When you want to protect your business, you can look into shareholder protection or partnership protection. this is where you’ll either take out an own life policy or a life of another policy on your other partners.
+Shareholder protection or partnership protection can help business owners.
+This is where you’ll either take out an own life policy or a life of another policy on your co-shareholders or partner.
 If you are a majority shareholder, then these types of policies are not deemed to be tax-efficient.
 This is because, in order to be a tax-efficient policy and claimed as a business expense, it needs to be ‘solely for the purposes of the business’.
 With major shareholders, the money goes back into the business they own.
-This creates a fine line between for business purposes or for the benefit of the individual.
+This creates a fine line between for business purposes or for the benefit of the individual because it technically adds to the value of the business.

 When you want the money to go to your family

 With key man insurance, it is still possible to get the payout to go to your family.
-Once the business has made the claim and received the money to keep the business running, the lump sum can also be taken out as income and provided for the family.
+Once the business has made the claim and received the money to keep the business running, the lump sum could also be taken out as income and provided for the family.
 The payment is then taxed just like normal income.
-If you’ve opted more cover, in this instance it can help offset any tax paid and give your money a higher financial sum to protect them.
+However, for business directors who are salaried by a limited company, relevant life cover could be a better option.

 Relevant life insurance is a great way to provide a death in service benefit for employers or directors without paying the benefit in kind tax.
-The premiums are an allowable business expense, which means the business does not pay national insurance as well as offsetting corporation tax.
+The premiums are an allowable business expense so can be offset against corporation tax.
+In addition to this, the business does not need to pay national insurance contributions.

 Benefits for the individual

-As well as being able to be claimed as a business expense, relevant life policies benefit the individual employee or director too.
-This is because no income tax is due to be paid on the payout.
-National insurance is not paid either.
+Relevant life policies benefit the individual too.
+As it is not classed as a benefit-in-kind, the individual is not taxed on the payout.
+No income tax or national insurance needs to be paid.
 The business pays for the premiums, but the money goes directly to the family.

 As the policy is written into a trust, it also means the family do not need to pay inheritance tax on the payout.